-Easy Homemade Spaghetti Sauce is the perfect topping for your next plate of pasta.
-This from-scratch sauce recipe is made in a single stock pot, and is filled with tomatoes, ground beef, onions, garlic, and bell pepper.
+Easy Homemade Spaghetti Sauce is the perfect addition to your next plate of pasta.
+This from-scratch sauce recipe is made in a single stock pot and is filled with tomatoes, ground beef, onions, garlic, and bell pepper.

-Making your own homemade spaghetti sauce is a must try.
-Why?
-It’s so much more flavorful than a store bought sauce, and easy to customize to suit your tastes.
+Making your own homemade spaghetti sauce is a must if you enjoy cooking at home.
+This spaghetti sauce is more flavorful than a store bought sauce, and easy to customize to suit your tastes.

-This sauce is assembled in a single pot, and is cooked down on the stovetop over the course of a few hours.
+This sauce is assembled in a single pot, then cooked down on the stovetop over several hours.
 The flavors develop and deepen the longer you let your sauce simmer, so it’s worth the wait.

-My sauce is filled with onion, garlic, and bell pepper.
-It’s also lightly seasoned with some basil (I like to buy the crushed tomatoes with basil to save a step), oregano, and red pepper flakes.
+This sauce is filled with onion, garlic, and bell pepper.
+It’s also lightly seasoned with basil, oregano, and red pepper flakes.
 Best of all, it’s freezer friendly and will keep for up to three months.

 Aside from topping a pile of spaghetti, I also like to use this spaghetti sauce to make lasagna or baked ziti.
 Simply replace the spaghetti sauce called for in any recipe with this sauce instead.